 In December 2016, it was announced that the French Grand Prix would return to the Formula One calendar.
 The track and its surroundings have been modified in anticipation of the first F1 event to be held here in almost thirty years.
 Not everyone has been impressed with the return of the circuit.
 Lewis Hamilton, who tested here with Mercedes in 2017, says that the return of the French Grand Prix is at the “wrong track”, adding that “it’s not as great as Magny-Cours”.

 2018 marked the 87th running of the French Grand Prix and the fifteenth to be held at the Paul Ricard circuit.
 It made up a trio of races to be F1’s first ‘triple header’.
 The track has also hosted in-season testing during recent seasons.
-The circuit holds a contract to host the French Grand Prix until the 2022 season.
+The 2020 French Grand Prix was called off due to the coronavirus pandemic, but the event will return to the calendar in 2021.
+Circuit Paul Ricard holds a contract to host the French Grand Prix until the 2022 season.

 As Formula 1 returned to France for the first time in a decade, Lewis Hamilton took the victory while Sebastian Vettel crashed into the other Mercedes.

 Rain in the final practice session saw Charles Leclerc top the order for the first time in his career, but the track dried out in time for Qualifying, where Lewis Hamilton was largely unchallenged for pole.
 Leclerc’s pace would impress again, as he made it through to Q3 for the first time.
 Romain Grosjean had another misdemeanour in qualifying when his car came into contact with a barrier.
 Come race day, there was first lap drama as Sebastian Vettel collided with Valtteri Bottas at the first turn and a few corners later, two of the French drivers – Esteban Ocon and Pierre Gasly – were eliminated from proceedings.
 Vettel would pick up a five second penalty as both he and the Mercedes driver’s races were all but ruined – Vettel eventually recovering to fifth, Bottas seventh.
-The rest of the race passed without any major incident, aside from Lance Stroll being the cause of a Virtual Safety Car with a tyre blowout.
+The rest of the race passed without any major incident, aside from the Virtual Safety Car being called after a tyre blowout for Lance Stroll.
 Hamilton took the win by over seven seconds.
 Max Verstappen finished in second place, while a late race duel saw Kimi Raikkonen steal third place from Daniel Ricciardo.

 |Year||Polesitter||Team On Pole||Winner||Winning Team|